 G. International Organization Alien

-- G-1: Principal Resident Representative of recognized foreign government to international organization, staff or immediate family.
+- G-1: Principal Resident Representative of recognized foreign government to an international organization, staff, or immediate family.

-- G-2: Other representative of recognized foreign member government to international organization, or immediate family.
+- G-2: Other representative of recognized foreign member government to an international organization, or immediate family.

-- G-3: Representative of non-organized nonmember foreign government to international organization, or immediate family.
+- G-3: Representative of non-organized nonmember foreign government to an international organization, or immediate family.

 - G-4: International organization officer or employee, or immediate family.